 Sometimes, your school approves more than one study abroad program in each destination.
-It may even sponsor a program or two, meaning that the only participants are other students from your college.
+It may even sponsor programs, meaning that the only participants are other students from your college.
 Other times, it does not approve any programs in a specific location at all.

-If you do not find your choices to your liking, you may be able to petition the study abroad office to approve another program.
-If you want to study abroad without a program, you will also need to petition your college for approval.
+If you do not find your choices to your liking, you may be able to petition the study abroad office to approve of a program hosted by another institution.
+If you want to study abroad without traveling as part of a program, you will also need to petition your college for approval.
 In fact, all study abroad students should work with their advisors, study abroad offices, and host universities to make sure their credits from abroad will transfer back home.

 Different program models offer students different academic experiences.
 Consider your preferences and goals.
 How do you want to learn?
 From and with whom?
 How much guidance do you need?

 - For students who want to learn with other Americans: Island study abroad programs cater to U.S. students.
 They recreate a typical North American classroom overseas.
 Faculty from U.S. colleges are often the instructors and the language of instruction is usually English, which is great for students who aren’t fluent in a second language.
 Island programs thereby create an enclave of American learners within the host country.
 Any time you participate in a program or travel class sponsored by your college (only open to students at your college), you are participating in an island experience.